rockneurotiko/go-bots/rssbot/README.md

 delete - Remove your subscription of the RSS <id> (an integer) rm - Remove your subscription of the RSS <id> (an integer)
 ```

+# Things TODO

+(This is just to me, I usually forget the things)

+- [ ] Privilege commands?
+- [ ] Show the current preferences.
+- [ ] "Do not disturb" in some hours preference